Act I · The Grove

 Gale shuffles over to me, guiding me to the traveler's chest.
 "I was able to produce some equipment from the merchants in the grove and goblin camp.
 The druid merchant, Arron, had some particularly interesting things."

 He flips open the chest and begins to pull a few things.
 "But I think you'll be particularly interested in this."
 He pulls out a large war hammer, and I take it from him.
 "This I purchased from the goblin camp.
 It's called Doom Hammer.
-A strike from that acts like the bonechill spell.
-The one struck won't be able to heal for a marked amount of time.
-I thought it would be perfect for whatever chaos you want to sow."
+A rather silly name, but its effects can be put to good use.
+One strike, and it keeps your enemy from healing for a time.
+Perfect for whatever chaos you want to sow."

 I spin the hammer in my hand and stop, noting his audacious quip.
 It seems a bit out of character for him.
 "Chaos?
 Is that what I do?"